The Cultural Triangle: Yaxhá-Nakum-Naranjo National Park (Guatemala)

-The site today known as Nakum was re-discovered in 1905 by Maurice Perigny.
-Since then several archaeological and restorative expeditions have been conducted at the site, including an official restoration by Guatemalan authorities which commenced in 1990.
+Today known as Nakum, the site was re-discovered in 1905 by Maurice Perigny.
+Since then, several archaeological and restorative expeditions have been conducted at the site, including an official restoration by Guatemalan authorities which commenced in 1990.

 Naranjo is a Pre-Columbian Maya city that lies along the Mopan and Holmul rivers in the Petén Basin region of Guatemala and is about 50 km (31 mi) east of the site of Tikal.
 The archaeological site is part of the Cultural Triangle: Yaxhá-Nakum-Naranjo National Park.

 The site was first mapped and photographed by Teoberto Maler in 1905, who was sent by The Peabody Museum of Harvard University.
 In 1908 Maler excavated the hieroglyphic stairway from structure B-18, parts of which are now housed in the British Museum in London.
 In the 1910s, further investigations of the site were made by Sylvanus G. Morley and Oliver Ricketson.

 The area of Naranjo covers at least 8 sq km (3 sq mi), with the urban center covering about 2.25 sq km (.87 sq mi).
 There are currently 389 recorded buildings in the central area and over 900 around the center.

-The epicenter consists of six triadic complexes, two ball courts, two palace compounds, and one E-group.
+The epicenter comprises six triadic complexes, two ball courts, two palace compounds, and one E-group.
 C-9 is the largest triadic complex in the city.
 Structure C-9 is the complex's main pyramid and the largest at the site.
-Because it occupies the top of a natural hill with a cave located inside, it is a perfect place to be categorized as a 'sacred mountain'.
+Because it occupies the top of a natural hill with a cave located inside, it is a perfect place to be categorized as a 'sacred mountain.'

-In 2013, a building from about 600 AD was found at nearby Holmul with a giant stucco frieze showing a central ruler and two flanking ones in repose.
+In 2013, a building from about 600 AD was found nearby at Holmul with a giant stucco frieze showing a central ruler and two flanking ones in repose.
 The frieze is very well preserved.
-Below it runs a long inscription from which it appears that the construction was commissioned by Aj Wosal of Naranjo.
+Below it runs a long inscription from which it appears that Aj Wosal of Naranjo commissioned the construction.

 At the time, Naranjo was subordinated to the Kaanul dynasty of Dzibanche and Calakmul.
 Naranjo's downfall may have been the result of political turmoil and a severe drought dated to 810 AD.